 There was a stretch of time in the middle of my stay where I didn’t see anyone for close to a week.
 Because my visit fell during the summer holiday, my first two weeks were very lonely.
 I spent a lot of time in the garden, picking food and then preparing elaborate meals.
 This memory stands in contast to how the garden was used last week, when the house was full and we all came together nightly to make elaborate meals.
 Every night we would leave the garden baren, and to my surprise, every morning new zucchini and cucumber would pop up, raspberries and tomatoes would ripen, basil leaves would appear and a new row of beets would push their heads out of the soil.

 The garden and the kitchen were the center of our community.
-During the day we disbursed, working on various projects, and in the evening we would come together and share a meal.

 We made zucchini lasagna on Sunday night, With layered, overgrown squash and tomatoes from the garden.
 In the morning, everyone would leave and the museum would return to the quiet place it had when when I first arrived.
 It was so wonderful to be a part of this magical, lively week.

 The farming culture outside of the museum functioned on trust, just like most things in Denmark- kids are left outside of restaurants (in the cities), cars are left unlocked and here, in this empty place, you do not need to interact with anyone to buy produce.
 Like the museum cafe, you could pick up fresh produce from local gardens and farms without talking to or seeing anyone.
-You leave a a few Kroner in a small dish and pick up what you need.
+You leave a few Kroner in a small dish and pick up what you need.
 The only proof that anyone else is there is the replenishing of product.
 You don’t see anyone, but you see that people have been here.
 This trade system leaves me conflicted- it is a system that function on trust, which is such a key part of community, but it also creates isolation and anonymity.
 It perfectly sums up this place.

 I woke up early in the morning and said goodbye to the Jetland and my temporary home before my 7 hour journey to København.
 After so many dry, long days, there was a new, dark energy in the air.